dadoonet/fscrawler/README.md

 Indexing using SSH
 ------------------

-You can now index files remotely using SSH:
+You can now index files remotely using SSH.

+### Username / Password

 * FS URL: `/tmp3`
 * Server: `mynode.mydomain.com`